Sexual Assault: What It Is, What to Do, Where to Go

 - Do not judge how your loved one reacted during or after the assault – whether they fought back or not, how long they waited to ask you for help, etc. Understand that they handled the situation the best they could.

-- Be mindful when asking questions about the assault so that you don’t seem judgmental, condescending or otherwise unsupportive.
+- Be mindful when asking questions about the assault so you don’t seem judgmental, condescending or otherwise unsupportive.

 - Be supportive of your loved one’s decisions.
 Whether or not they report the assault, press charges, attend counseling, etc., is not up to you.
 It is important and empowering for your loved one to make their own decisions about how to proceed after an assault.
-But, don’t be entirely uninvolved – they might ask for your opinion or advice, and some gentle encouragement to seek both medical and emotional help can be positive.
+But don’t be entirely uninvolved – they might ask for your opinion or advice, and some gentle encouragement to seek both medical and emotional help can be positive.

 For more guidance about supporting a loved one who has been sexually assaulted, visit the Purdue website.